dsohk/rancher-devsecops-workshop/docs/part-6.md

 Hit `y` key to continue.
 The script will decommission all the VMs created for this lab from your AWS account.

+Please login to your AWS account to ensure all your resources used in this lab has been cleaned up successfully.